azeti/challenge-lead-developer/README.md

 # Challenge Overview

-The challenge consists of two parts including options you can choose from (choose one! a, b or c):
+The challenge consists of a technical and a leadership section.
+The technology section offers four options that you can choose one of to proceed with.
+We give options to ensure that every candidate can select the most time effective option for herself.
+If you don't see any option matching, let us know and suggest a different approach, we're happy to consider as we're aware of time and efforts to participate in a recruitiing challenge.

 1. Technology
-The technology challenge must include some backend code, ideally in Java or Kotlin.
+__The technology challenge must include backend code, ideally in Java or Kotlin.__

    * a) Present an existing software project of yours
    * b) Create a prototype and present it